Zack Hill by John Deering and John Newcombe for May 03, 2019

 14. Gsunset tiny

-Seeker149 Premium Member about 5 years ago
+Seeker149 Premium Member over 5 years ago

 Grown up, yes.
 Widespread, not really.
 Kids Zack’s age frequently take whatever cultural views are floating around and dial them up to eleven.
 By the time they grow up, though, they’ve settled down to a more acceptable level.
 Not that this is enough for the older generation, who has typically calcified into a state where everything new or “different” must be wrong.
 Then they turn on their favorite news sources, which hyper-focus on a minority of youngsters with an unregulated sense of empathy or who constantly seek attention.
 Hence the daily confirmation bias that makes them certain they know more that us who see the real thing every day.